hdShang/arxiv-daily/docs/cs-CV/2025-11-26/papers/251121192v2-when-robots-obey-the-patch-universal-transferable-patch-attacks-on-v.md

 ---
 layout: default
-title: When Robots Obey the Patch: Universal Transferable Patch Attacks on Vision-Language-Action Models
+title: "When Robots Obey the Patch: Universal Transferable Patch Attacks on Vision-Language-Action Models"
 ---

 # When Robots Obey the Patch: Universal Transferable Patch Attacks on Vision-Language-Action Models